-Follow these steps to configure certificate-based user authentication for demoUser1 as a MarkLogic Server external name for the internal user "newUser1".
+Follow these steps to configure certificate-based user authentication for demoUser1 as a MarkLogic Server external name for the internal user newUser1.

-1. Create a user named "newUser1" with the necessary roles in the MarkLogic Server Security database (Internal User), and configure the User Certificate Subject field as external name to User.
+1. Create an internal user named newUser1 with the necessary roles in the MarkLogic Server Security database, checking the box next to the certificate's User Certificate Subject field to select it as an external name.